Diseases and countries under EU surveillance

 ECDC collects, analyses and disseminates surveillance data on 52 communicable diseases

-and related special health issues from all 28 European Union (EU) Member States and two European Economic Area (EEA) countries (Iceland and Norway).
+and related special health issues from all 28 European Union (EU) Member States and two of the three remaining European Economic Area (EEA) countries (Iceland and Norway).
 Data submission and subsequent validation is the responsibility of European networks of disease experts

 nominated by Member States and coordinated by ECDC through its disease programmes